 Cremation may be a confusing issue for Catholics.
 The reforms of the Second Vatican Council touched all areas in the life of the Church, including funeral and burial rites.
 At one time, the Church prohibited cremation in most circumstances.

 Many Catholics may believe that the Church still forbids cremations, but this is no longer the case.
 The Church does, however, offer guidance to people considering cremation.
-It also has specific expectations for burial of cremated remains in a cemetery.
-While the Church still strongly recommends traditional full body burial, cremation is now an option to be chosen “for sufficient reason.”
+It also has specific expectations for the burial of cremated remains in a cemetery.
+While the Church still strongly recommends traditional full-body burial, cremation is now an option to be chosen “for sufficient reason.”
 Studying the issue and understanding the teaching of the Church will help you make an informed decision.
 Booklets giving full information are available at the Parish Office or you may wish to speak to a priest regarding any concerns.

 We are currently working on this section of the website.
 If you have any questions, please contact a priest or deacon.